 Rehome Your Pet

-Our staff will also go over our euthanasia policy with you, as this is one of the most common concerns we hear from our clients when they are surrendering.
-The Bangor Humane Society works hard every day to make sure we are giving every animal that comes through our doors a fair chance at finding a perfect match.
-We do not euthanize animals because they have been with us too long, or if we have too many.
+Our staff will review our euthanasia policy with you.
+This is one of the most common concerns we hear from clients when they are surrendering.
+The Bangor Humane Society works hard every day to ensure we are giving every animal that comes through our doors a fair chance at finding a perfect match.
+We do not euthanize animals because they have been with us too long or because we have too many.
 We will not euthanize healthy, adoptable animals to make room for new intakes.
-We only consider euthanasia as an option if an animal is unpredictable and could be threat to people, other animals, or themselves in a home environment.
-We work hard with our veterinary partners to provide the best medical care possible to animals in our facility; if there is nothing that a veterinarian can do to make an animal comfortable and that animal no longer has a quality of life, then we will consider euthanasia in this instance.
+We only consider euthanasia as a last option if an animal is unpredictable and could be a threat to people, other animals, or themselves.